 Get your credit score and comprehensive report now!

-What information is held on my credit file?
+What information is held on my credit report?

-A credit file contains numerous information that can be grouped into three sections namely; consumer credit, commercial credit, and the public credit sections.
+A credit report contains numerous information that can be grouped into three sections namely; consumer credit, commercial credit, and the public credit sections.

 - Personal information.
 Your name, date of birth, where you live, your employment information, your driver's licence and your gender.